-For more information on llama/alpaca health requirements call the Indiana State Board of Animal Health at (317) 544-2400 or visit BOAH's website at: www.in.gov/boah/species-information/cattle-sheep-and-other-ruminants/camelids/camelid-entry-requirements/
+For more information on Ilama/alpaca health requirements call the Indiana State Board of Animal Health at (317) 544-2400 or visit BOAH's website at: www.in.gov/boah/species-information/cattle-sheep-and-other-ruminants/camelids/camelid-entry-requirements/

-- 2. Identification (ONE of the following) - a.
+- 1. SEE GENERAL REQUIREMENTS FOR ALL SPECIES - 2.
+Identification (ONE of the following) - a.
 Physical description of the animal including: name, age, breed, color, gender, distinctive markings, cowlicks, scars, blemishes, biometric measures, etc. - b.
 Digital photographs sufficient to identify the individual animal - c.
 Official ear tag - d.
 Tattoo - e.
-ISO-compliant electronic implant (microchip) - 3.
+USDA-approved electronic implant (microchip) - 3.
 Testing No testing is required on any llamas or alpacas (camelid) for exhibition in Indiana.